JPL-Devin/venue-agent/README.md

 NGINX does not have a native way to rotate logs.

-This needs to be done through `logrotate` that can be set by GDS teams.
+This needs to be done through `logrotate` that can be set by Sys Admins of the client server.

 See this [article](https://www.digitalocean.com/community/tutorials/how-to-configure-logging-and-log-rotation-in-nginx-on-an-ubuntu-vps#log-rotation-with-logrotate)